nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 we will need that the image we use includes the Google API.
 We want to find a an image containing "google\_apis", but not "google\_apis\_playstore".
 Why not get the one that comes with the Play Store pre-installed, you ask?
-Well, those are production builds and you won't be able to root them.
+Well, those are production builds and we won't be able to root them.
 We will need rooting them later.

-//TODO review this.
-Here I refer to the reader as "you", but in the exploitation I'm talking about "we"

 I chose the "android-25" one, but you can choose another one if you want.